 Which Exit Plan is Best?

-Selecting your business successor is a fundamental objective of planning an exit strategy and requires a careful assessment of what you want from the sale of your business and who can best give it to you.
+Selecting which exit plan is best and your best business successor is a fundamental objective of planning an exit strategy and requires a careful assessment of what you want from the sale of your business and who can best give it to you.

-There are only four ways to leave your business: transfer ownership to family members, Employee Stock Option Plan (ESOP), sale to a third party, and liquidation.
-The more you understand about each one, the better the chance is that you will leave your business on your terms and under the conditions you want.
+There are five ways to leave your business: transfer ownership to family members, Employee Stock Option Plan (ESOP), sale to a third party, Initial Public Offering (IPO) and liquidation.
+The more you understand about each one, the better the chance is that you will know which exit plan is best for you and leave your business on your terms and under the conditions you want.
 With that in mind, here’s what you need to know about each one.

-Transferring a business within the family fulfills many people’s personal goals of keeping their business and family together, but while most business owners want to transfer their business to their children, few end up doing so for various reasons.
+Transferring a business within the family fulfills many people’s personal goals of keeping their business and family together, which often colors the decision regarding which exit plan is best, but while most business owners want to transfer their business to their children, few end up doing so for various reasons.
 As such, it’s necessary to develop a contingency plan to convey your business to another type of buyer.

 Transferring your business to your children can provide financial well-being for younger family members unable to earn comparable income from outside employment, as well as allow you to stay actively involved in the business with your children until you choose your departure date.